 This does not mean you need to spend a bundle of money to have your yard re-landscaped.
 Simple things like mowing the grass and removing all the weeds are great first steps and possibly all you would need to do to spruce it up.

 I always am sure to have a seasonally appropriate wreath hanging on my front door.
-These two books have the BEST wreath ideas (1) (2) and Terrain is a gorgeous source for buying one.
+A simple eucalyptus wreath always looks wonderful on any front door.
 I also make sure to have a few pots of flowers near the front door for the color and smell they provide.

 When staging your house to sell quickly, the first thing you want a home buyer to notice when they walk into your home is how light and airy it feels.
 Natural sunshine instantly enhances a person’s mood, so showing off the natural sunlight in your home is important.
 Open all the curtains and blinds to get your home’s full sunshine potential.

 It’s also great to turn on all the lights in each room of your home.
 Normally, I have almost all the lights off during the day, but when someone is walking around seeing your home for the first time, it’s very helpful for them to see all the lighting on.

 Do you have under-mounted lights in your kitchen?
 Turn them on!
 Do you have above spotlights over your fireplace?
 Turn them on!
 Those specialty lights are features of your home, so be sure to show them off!

 Now, this is a hard one for most of us (ME, included!).
 Potential buyers want to see the HOUSE, not all the personal STUFF you have.
 When staging your house to sell quickly, the goal is for them to imagine THEIR stuff in your closets or cabinets, so as difficult as it may seem – do your very best to remove, remove, remove.
 Are you looking for some help?
 I have a post on 44 things to throw out and feel awesome about!